I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 Renna wore Air Jordans.
-They were for douchebags, but I kept that to myself.
+They were for douchebags.
+I kept that to myself.

 “If you want the answers, it’s twenty bucks,” he said.

-Twenty dollars, my weekly allowance, was worth the cost.
-I handed over a bill, and Joe gave me a piece of paper with poorly written letters to fifty multiple-choice questions.
-Since I couldn’t take the exam with the paper on my desk, I had to stash them where Ms. Shoebill couldn’t see them.
+My weekly allowance was worth the cost.
+I handed over a bill.
+Joe gave me a piece of paper with poorly written letters to fifty multiple-choice questions.
+Obviously, I couldn’t take the exam with the paper on my desk.
+I had to stash them somewhere where Ms. Shoebill couldn’t see them.
 So I decided to use the inner bill of my baseball cap.

-My eyes looked up at the bill during the test.
-No one else wore hats in the classroom.
-They must’ve been cheating in some other way.
+My eyes would look up at the bill during the test.
+No one else wore hats in the classroom, so they must’ve been cheating in some other way.
 All I knew was I wasn’t the only one.

-Shoebill crept beside me and yanked the cap from my head.
+Ms. Shoebill crept beside me and yanked the cap from my head.
 “Really?
 Are you serious?”
 She took my Scantron and tore it into pieces in front of everyone.
-I wanted to stab myself with a No. 2 pencil, but she also took that away.
+I wanted to stab myself with a No. 2 pencil.
+But she took that away as well.
 “Who else?” she said.
 “Raise your hand.”